Shibley Telhami

-Shibley Telhami is a Palestinian-American professor in the department of government and politics at the University of Maryland, College Park, and a nonresident senior fellow of the Center for Middle East Policy at the Brookings Institution.
+Shibley Telhami (Arabic:شبلي تلحمي) is an American professor in the department of government and politics at the University of Maryland, College Park, and a nonresident senior fellow of the Center for Middle East Policy at the Brookings Institution.

 Life

 Telhami was born into an Arab family in Israel but has lived his entire adult life in the United States.
 He is fluent in Arabic, Hebrew, and English.
 He advised in one way or another every U.S. administration from George H. W. Bush to Barack Obama.